carlfu127/Keras-NTS-Net/README.md

 ## Datasets
 Download the [CUB-200-2011](http://www.vision.caltech.edu/visipedia-data/CUB-200-2011/CUB_200_2011.tgz) datasets and put it in the dataset directory named **CUB_200_2011**, You can also try other fine-grained datasets.

+## Train the model
+You may need to change the configurations in config.py.

 ## Acknowledgement
 Original implementation
 [NTS-Net](https://github.com/yangze0930/NTS-Net)